CARE Scholars Program

-The Stanford Center for Asian Health Research and Education (Stanford CARE) is offering an intensive 8-week summer internship in Data Science, Vulnerable Populations and AI, with a focus in Asian Health.
-This exceptional program leverages the unique aspects of Stanford’s world-class research, technology and medical infrastructure, to train learners to become superb population science researchers.
+The Stanford Center for Asian Health Research and Education (CARE) is offering an immersive, online 9-week summer immersion in Data Science and Vulnerable Populations for undergraduate and graduate students, with a focus in Asian Health.
+This exceptional program leverages the unique aspects of Stanford’s world-class research, technology, and medical infrastructure to train scholars to become superb population science researchers.

-By the end of the program, learners will utilize tools to conduct large database analysis, understand core concepts in AI related health care research, identify problems/solutions in vulnerable populations, and effectively engage with technologists, entrepreneurs, non-profits and population science researchers.
-Throughout the summer, learners will participate in ongoing seminars on Asian Health, medical technology, AI, medical research, vulnerable populations and global health, with Stanford faculty and visiting faculty.
-The course content is the equivalent of two undergraduate classes.
+By the end of the program, scholars will utilize tools to conduct large database analysis, understand core concepts in health care research, and identify problems/solutions in vulnerable populations.
+In addition, scholars will effectively engage with technologists, entrepreneurs, non-profits, and population science researchers.

 Throughout the summer, scholars will participate with Stanford faculty and visiting faculty in ongoing seminars around: Asian health, medical technology, AI, medical research, vulnerable populations, global health, essentials of research, innovation and leadership, scholarship and presentation, and career goals.